-I have always considered painting a discrete language, not of words but of perception or feeling.
-Paintings possess the unique qualities of the artist just as handwriting does.
+I have always considered painting a discrete language, not of words but of perception, feelings and beliefs.
+My abstract paintings are visual metaphors for the internal aspects of my life.
+These images present unique qualities of the artist just as handwriting does.
 However, the nuances of meaning are more open to interpretation in a painting.
 Like music, some pieces resonate more than others with the viewer.
-Subtle gestures, mark-making and colour shifts may reflect the personal sensibilities of the viewer if he/she allows this interaction.
+Subtle gestures, mark-making and colour shifts may reflect the personal sensibilities of the viewer if they allow this interaction.
 Just as a language can be acquired, so too, can the ability to perceive the mood, or subtext, of an abstract painting.

-Artist Statement of Intent respecting the May 2014 Exhibit: “Transition… Visceral Landscape and Beyond”
+Artist Statement respecting the May 2014 Exhibit: “Transition… Visceral Landscape and Beyond”

 The intent of these abstract paintings, begun January of 2014, is to explore the idea of abstraction as an expression of emotion, underlying thought and beliefs.
 These images are metaphors for my internal struggles with life, death and pursuing self-realization as an artist.
 In essence, I am finding my voice.

 In the process of creating these paintings I have grappled with the notion of colour, line, texture and form being a language that can be learned and adapted to understand internal aspects of my life.
 The imagery is broad enough that I hope the viewer can bring their own personal interpretation to what they are looking at.
 As with my earlier landscape paintings I want the viewer to respond to the colour, texture and movement in these works.